Azure/reliable-web-app-pattern-java/apply-pattern.md

 [See code in context](https://github.com/Azure/reliable-web-app-pattern-java/blob/eb73a37be3d011112286df4e5853228f55cb377f/terraform/modules/app-service/main.tf#L80).
 For more information, see [Register an application with the Microsoft identity platform](https://learn.microsoft.com/azure/active-directory/develop/quickstart-register-app).

-The reference implementation creates three app roles ( *User* *Creator*).
+The reference implementation creates two app roles (*User* and *Creator*).
 Roles translate into permissions during authorization.
-The *Creator* role has permissions to configure Airsonic application settings, upload videos, and create playlists.
+The *Creator* role has permissions to configure the Airsonic application settings, upload videos, and create playlists.
 The *User* Role can view the videos.
 The following code from the reference implementation demonstrates how to configure App Roles.

 ```terraform
   app_role {